korlaxxalrok/udacity-fsnd-p2/README.md

 swissPairings - Returns a list of pairs of players for the next round of a match.
 Here all we are doing is the pairing of alternate players from the player standings table, zipping them up and appending them to a list with values:
 (id1, name1, id2, name2)

-(As described in the Udacity project notes)
+(Most of these are taken verbatim from the Udacity project notes)

 ### Prerequisites
 * Platform: